joshpelkey/cmap-parse/README.md

 Some stuff here about what this is -- which is just a concept mapping parsing script.
 It counts number of concepts, number of hierarchies, highest hierarchy, and number of crosslinks. cmap_parse contains the logic for parsing the concept maps, while gui.py leverages wxwidgets to allow for easy selection of cmaps and running the script in Windows.

+If you want to run the executable, download the CmapParse zipfile, extract, and run CmapParse.exe.

 Copyright 2016 Josh Pelkey

 Licensed under the Apache License, Version 2.0 (the "License");